 In an exclusive interview with SolarQuarter ASEAN, Dr. Nuki Agya Utama, Executive Director at ASEAN Centre for Energy (ACE) threw light on ASEAN’s solar ambitions and plans, ACE’s initiatives for further development and integration of Solar for the region and the contribution of floating solar in attainment of the regions RE goals.

 For ASEAN to achieve its renewable target of 23% by 2025, how important is the contribution and role of the Solar sector in particular?

-Solar PV will play an important role in the RE development.
-The installed capacity of Solar PV is growing due to the increased policy support mechanism in each AMS (Asean Member States).
+Solar PV will play an important role in RE development.
+The installed capacity of Solar PV is growing due to the increased policy support mechanism in each AMS (ASEAN Member States).
 In addition, under the ASEAN Plan of Action for Energy Cooperation (APAEC) Phase II that was recently endorsed at the 38th ASEAN Minister of Energy Meeting (AMEM), ASEAN has also set an additional renewable energy target of 35% RE share in power capacity by 2025.